fml-fam/fml/README.md

 * **Experimental**: Nothing is remotely finalized.
     - parmat - all functions and methods

 Internals are evolving and subject to change at basically any time.
+Notable changes will be mentioned in the changelog.